- Journal Choices: Success without JIFs

 Are journal impact factors or journal name taken into account when evaluating applications?

 Journal impact factors or name are not used in the evaluation and selection of applications.
-EMBO encourages evaluation of the quality of the scientific work and its impact on the field, rather than the journal in which it was published.
+EMBO encourages evaluation of the quality of the scientific work and its impact on the field, rather than the Impact Factor of the journal in which it was published.

 U.S. National Science FoundationThe U.S. National Science Foundation has modified its instructions to grant applicants to recognize that the outputs of scientific research include more than just publications, an idea endorsed by DORA: